 Hopefully you’re a homeowner that has never had a problem with your garage door; however, it’s important to note that garage doors are finicky features on a home, and many of them succumb to problems that end up needing repairs.
 To help you out when you’re in a pinch, here’s a quick troubleshooting guide that you may find helpful.

 My garage door won’t shut using my transmitter.
 I can only get the garage door to go down by pushing the wall button.

-This is an issue that is usually due to poor and malfunctioning infra-red sensors.
+This is an issue that is usually due to poor or malfunctioning infrared sensors.
 You may see that one of the sensor lights on either your transmitter or wall button is flashing, but if the other is not, the signal to shut or open your garage door will not send.
 This problem can be caused because of loose wires, a blocked path between sensors, dirty eyes on the sensors, or just bad sensors.